Water Quality Notice: WATER QUALITY CHANGES February 3, 2020 and February 6, 2020

 WATER WILL CONTINUE TO MEET ALL REGULATORY STANDARDS

-We are notifying you of expected changes in drinking water quality from the San Francisco Public Utilities Commission (SFPUC) on December 5, 2019 and January 6, 2020.
+We are notifying you of expected changes in drinking water quality from the San Francisco Public Utilities Commission (SFPUC) between February 3rd and February 6th, 2020.
 The SFPUC is preparing to resume using the Hetch Hetchy source following the recent shut down.
-Starting February 3rd, SFPUC will begin transitioning the system to bring the Hetch Hetchy flow and supplementing with water from local sources through the Sunol Valley Water Treatment Plant (SVWTP).
-On January 6th, the Hetch Hetchy flow will be shut down until approximately February 7th.
+Starting February 3rd, SFPUC will begin transitioning the system to bring the Hetch Hetchy flow online by February 6th.
+The transition days will include sources from the Sunol Valley Water Treatment Plant (SVWTP) and Santa Clara Valley Water District (SCVWD).
 The changes below will likely affect Stanford approximately 24 hours after the date noted below (average travel time from East Bay facilities to Stanford).

 EXPECTED WATER QUALITY:

 ||SFPUC as of 2/2/2020

 ||SFPUC as of 2/6/2020

 Blend (Hetch Hetchy)

 WHAT DOES THE WATER QUALITY CHANGE MEAN FOR EQUIPMENT AND PROCESSES IN LABORATORIES?